MAXILLA ANATOMY

 • Faces forward and slightly lateral

-• Canine fossa — depression on this surface
+• Canine fossa — depression on the anterior surface

 • Located inferior to infra-orbital foramen